Photo source: Shelburne Farms

 The Biosecurity Mapping Project

-During the summer of 2023, UVM Research Associate Professor Julie SmithOpens a new window will embark on the Vermont Dairy Mapping Project, to help farmers use a map planning tool to prepare their response to a foreign animal disease introduction, such as foot-and-mouth diseaseOpens a new window.
+During the summer of 2023, UVM Research Associate Professor Julie SmithOpens a new window embarked on the Vermont Dairy Mapping Project, to help farmers use a map planning tool to prepare their response to a foreign animal disease introduction, such as foot-and-mouth diseaseOpens a new window.

 Vermont Dairy Mapping Project Goals